Estimated reading time: 12 minutes

 Research indeed confirmed the two lines of ancestry from Patrick to Sarah Hines that Patrick claimed, with a couple of muddy anomalies.
 Stray Leaves considers the discrepancies as minor and irrelevant to proving Patrick’s tree attaches to the James.

-Aggravating this artificial grafting point of two family trees, Patrick’s Sarah Hines appears to have unexplained ancestry in America.
+Aggravating this artificial grafting of his two family trees, Patrick’s Sarah Hines appears to have unexplained ancestry in America.
 Whereas, evidence in the Jesse James family affirms Mary Hines was an immigrant from England.
-The James family cites the The Unites States Biographical Dictionary (Missouri Volume), U.S. Bio.
+The James family cites its source as The Unites States Biographical Dictionary (Missouri Volume), U.S. Bio.
 Pub.
 Co.
 1878.

 Williams further concludes, “The preponderance of circumstantial evidence that has been collected to support the idea that this is a photo of Jesse is very impressive.
 Consequently, my opinion can be nothing else other than this is an ambrotype of Jesse Woodson James.”